Fivell/policies/source/sections/17-data_integrity_policy.md

    session keys in the case of IPsec encryption).
 4. Transmission encryption keys are limited to use for one year and then must be regenerated.
-5. In the case of Datica provided APIs, provide mechanisms to assure person sending or receiving data is authorized to send and save data.
+5. In the case of Versionista provided APIs, provide mechanisms to assure person sending or receiving data is authorized to send and save data.
 6. System logs of all transmissions of Production Data access.
 These logs must be available for audit.